env3d-lessons/linux-bash-scripting/README.md

 use the following one-liner with a combination of curl and grep, as follows:

 ```
-# Download the homepage HTML (-s for silent), extract all .jpg image paths with grep, and sort them uniquely
 curl -s https://www.capilanou.ca | grep -o -E '/media.*jpg' | sort -u
 ```

+NOTE: the above one-liner downloads the homepage HTML (-s for silent), extract all .jpg image paths with grep, and sort them uniquely

 Below is the sample output from the shell: